nais/oslomet-nais-docs/docs/theme-dev/cinder-docs.md

 !!! warning
     Changes to this theme was not tested extensively, therefore there is possiblity that functionalites described here will not behave as expected.

+## About plugin support
+Cinder theme does not support all plugins and so will this modified theme.
+Adding support for plugins is not scope of this project.
+Therefore one must be satisified with limited list of supported plugins.

 ## Favicon
 In order to use custom favicon use following `mkdocs.yml` file entry:
 ```